qBraid/qBraid/README.md

 `The HTML pages are in build/html`.
 You can view the generated documentation in your browser using:
 ```
 open build/html/index.html  # On OS X
 ```
 You can also view it by running a web server in that directory:
 ```
 cd build/html
 python3 -m http.server
 ```
 Then open your browser to http://localhost:8000.
+If you make changes to the docs that aren't reflected in subsequent builds, run `make clean html`, which will force a full rebuild.

 ## Testing
 To run all unit tests: